 By choosing to complete the integrated master's, you are preparing for career progression within nursing by developing your leadership and research skills.

 The integrated master's will deliver units at postgraduate level, developing your skills in critical engagement with issues at the forefront of your chosen field of nursing.
 You will learn how to critically examine, reflect and develop new insights, contributing to nursing research, education and clinical practice agenda through your research study.
+A study experience that makes a difference

 We place social responsibility at the heart of your learning which means you can take advantage of unique ways to make a difference while studying with us, through your course or through extra-curricular activities.

-- Complete our Ethical Grand Challenges to learn how you can create a better world and become more socially responsible.
+- Complete our Ethical Grand Challenges to learn how you can create a better world and become more socially responsible. - Work with an external organisation to tackle real-world sustainability problems through our University Living Lab. - Discover subjects that broaden your horizon with our interdisciplinary learning opportunities.

 BBC including at least one science from the following subjects: Biology, Chemistry, Psychology, Sociology, Health and Social Care, Applied Science.